 What are the obstacles to a strong team?

 There’s a difference between a team working together and effective teamwork.
 After all, we all have our own thoughts and ideas on how things should be done, even if it’s a collaborative project.
 There can be some barriers that can prevent a group of individuals becoming an efficient team.
-And, one of the ways you can start to support at work is to be able to spot where things are going wrong.
+One of the ways you can start to support at work is to be able to spot those barriers.
+These include:

 - Poor communication.
 As we’ll see, the ability to communicate effectively plays a huge role in teamwork.
 Those who can’t remain on the same page and express their needs, thoughts, and feelings will find it hard to succeed as a team.

 - Unclear goals.
 If everyone is pulling in a different direction, it’s hard to gain any traction.
 Teams without a clear aim in mind will soon become disengaged and disjointed.

 - Lack of leadership.
 Leaders possess a range of skills that can help to motivate and focus a team.
 Without these skills, particularly among management, teams can soon fail.